QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+438 **Assessing the Just Promise of REDD+: Stakeholder Perspectives from the Bananal Island Project.** Guillaume Daous.
+Dissertation 2026.
+Universidade Federal do Rio de Janeiro

 437 **Adaptação do Programa Mentis Plus+ para Pessoas Migrantes e refugiadas: resultados prelimimares de Focus Groups.** Sandra Alpuim.
 III ENCONTRO INTERNACIONAL DE LITERACIA E SAÚDE MENTAL POSITIVA.
 Conference 2025

 436 **Design Considerations for AI-Based Creativity Support Tools in Tabletop Role-Playing Games.** Hanna Dodd.
 Thesis.
 2026.
 University of Waterloo.